Diplomats warn Russia of ‘massive consequences’ if it invades Ukraine - The Boston Globe

 Advertisement

-Their statement largely echoed earlier admonishments by Western officials over the past week after Russia massed as many as 100,000 troops on Ukraine’s eastern, northern and southern borders.
+Their statement largely echoed earlier admonishments by Western officials over the past week after Russia massed as many as 100,000 troops on Ukraine’s eastern, northern, and southern borders.
+On Tuesday, in a two-hour video call, President Biden warned President Vladimir Putin of unprecedented and painful economic and other sanctions should Russia move in force into Ukraine and called for de-escalation and diplomacy.

+But he has promised Putin some sort of diplomatic discussion of European security, which has already disturbed some US allies.

 Putin has laid out a set of Russian goals that seem impossible to meet, including a written NATO guarantee withdrawing a 2008 NATO pledge to take Ukraine and Georgia into the alliance at some point in the future (a demand already rejected by Washington) and a promise not to deploy weaponry to countries bordering Russia or to hold military drills within a certain distance from Russia.

-Sunday’s warning also included Japan among the countries now condemning Russia’s military buildup, and it was issued separate from the ministers’ summary of a host of issues discussed after two days of meetings in Liverpool, in northern England.
+Sunday’s warning also included Japan among the countries now condemning Russia’s military buildup, and it was issued separately from the ministers’ summary of a host of issues discussed — including complicated relations with China and Iran and the ramping up of distribution of the coronavirus vaccine — after two days of meetings in Liverpool, in northern England.

+“What we have shown this weekend is that the world’s largest economies are united,” the British foreign secretary, Liz Truss, told reporters in Liverpool.
+“We have sent a powerful signal to our adversaries and our allies.
+We have been clear that any incursion by Russia into Ukraine would have massive consequences for which there would be a severe cost.”

+Secretary of State Antony J. Blinken reiterated that on NBC’s “Meet the Press” on Sunday, and he added that deterring Russian aggression was about “the basic rules of the road of the international system.”

 Officials have said that Russia’s military could be prepared to invade Ukraine as soon as January or February, although there is no indication that Putin has made up his mind to do so.